-Per unit of Sovereign Gold Bond is equal to the 1 gram of 999 purity of gold.
+Per unit of Sovereign Gold Bond is equal to 1 gram of 999 purity of gold.

-Tenure of Sovereign Gold Bond (SGB) Scheme is for 8 years but you also have the option to redeem after 5th year.
+Tenure of Sovereign Gold Bond (SGB) Scheme is for 8 years but you also have the option to redeem it after 5th years.

-Minimum investment can be up to 1-unit i.e 1 Grams of Gold.
-Start your investment with as low as 1 Grams of Gold i.e 1 unit of Sovereign Gold Bond.
+Minimum investment can be up to 1-unit i.e 1 Gram of Gold.
+Start your investment with as low as 1 Gram of Gold i.e 1 unit of Sovereign Gold Bond.

 The issue price of the Sovereign Gold Bond Scheme (SGB) is decided by the simple average closing price of 999 purity of gold for the last 3 working days of the week preceding the subscription period.

-Sovereign Gold Bond (SGB) Scheme offers the fixed rate of 2.50% per annum payable half yearly to the investor.
+Sovereign Gold Bond (SGB) Scheme offers a fixed rate of 2.50% per annum payable half yearly to the investor.

 Investors have the option to redeem the Sovereign Gold Bond after completion of the 5th Year.
 Sovereign Gold Bond (SGB) will be redeemed in Indian rupees based on the simple average latest 3 days closing price of gold with 999 purity.
 In simple words, Bonds will be redeemed at the prevailing rate of gold on the date of redemption.